gauravbhand1611/oms-documentation/documents/retail-operations/inventory-management/cycle-count/hard-count.md

 ---

 ### Auto Assigning Hard Counts
-1. After creating the hard count, toggle the `Auto assign to store` setting (located in the top right of the page) to automatically assign the hard count to stores.
+1. After creating the hard count, toggle the `Auto assign to store` setting located in the top right of the page to automatically assign the hard count to stores.
+If this setting is turned off, the hard count will be created in the Draft status.
-2. Click on the `tick icon at the bottom right of the page` to finalize.
-The count will be automatically assigned to the selected facilities.
+2. Click on the `Checkmark done icon` at the bottom right of the page to finalize.